User Guide

 add n/Noah t/friend t/nus t/cs2103t

-The above command would create a new contact with the name Noah
+The above command would create a new contact with the name Noah and tags friend, nus and cs2103t.

-The phone number, email address and address of Noah
+The phone number, email address and address of Noah will be left empty as they are not provided.

 Tip

 Command prefixes can be specified in any order.
-For example: add t/friend t/nus n/Noah t/cs2103t
+For example: add t/friend t/nus n/Noah t/cs2103t is equivalent to our

 example above.